 However, you need to remember to take these off at the end of the walk and not keep them tethered.

 Goats are social herd animals and are not usually happy when they are on their own.
-Owners should plan for at least two goats that get on well to live together.
+Guardians should plan for at least two goats that get on well to live together.

 It is usually easier to get two goats from the same herd, rather than from separate ones, as introducing new goats to one another can sometimes be difficult.
 When goats are in a pair or a group, they will have other goats to play, explore, and communicate with.